+- All faculty members with teaching responsibilities are expected to be effective teachers, to demonstrate a level of teaching performance commensurate with their rank and experience, and to make substantive contributions to the overall instructional effectiveness of the academic programs in which they have assigned duties. - All tenured and probationary faculty members and renewable contract faculty members with research responsibilities are expected to engage in an ongoing program of research, publication, creative activity, and scholarly effort that is appropriate to their appointment, discipline, and fields of specialization. - 3.
 All faculty members are expected to engage in responsible service/academic citizenship activities appropriate to their appointment, rank, length of service, and discipline.
 External service/academic citizenship activities are those that extend the influence and expertise of the faculty to areas and populations external to the University.
 These activities may include, but are not limited to, education beyond the classroom, research partnerships and collaboration, professional leadership, community engagement, clinical service and training, and public/community leadership and consultation.
 The intent is to extend the knowledge and skills of the University faculty to the public in a manner that is mutually beneficial and that contributes to the University's tripartite mission, which includes service.
 Furthermore, internal service/academic citizenship are defined to include service to students and to the institution through effective governance.
-There is no presumption that service/academic citizenship are alternatives to teaching and research.
-Flexibility in meeting the service/academic citizenship requirements of each department and division is critical, and consequently, individual responsibilities may vary from time to time.
+There is no presumption that service/academic citizenship are alternatives to 1. and 2. above.
+Flexibility in meeting the service/academic citizenship requirements of each department and division is critical, and consequently, individual responsibilities may vary from time to time. - 4.
 All faculty are expected to behave collegially.
 Lack of collegiality is defined as the inability and/or unwillingness to work cooperatively and civilly with colleagues and University administration.
 This includes, but is not limited to, engaging in extremely disrespectful and grossly offensive remarks aimed at colleagues and administrators.
-This standard is consistent with the AAUP Statement on Professional Ethics and should not violate the principles of academic freedom, as defined in this document.
+This standard is consistent with the AAUP Statement on Professional Ethics (Chapter 3, Section II) and should not violate the principles of academic freedom, as defined in Chapter 3, Section I.

-From time to time, faculty members are assigned administrative duties beyond those required by responsible academic citizenship.
-In these cases, the extent of the faculty member's administrative efforts should be appropriately documented as part of their FTE.
-It is important to note that the expectations for retention, tenure, and promotion are not diminished by additional effort devoted to such administrative duties.
-An individual cannot earn tenure or promotion primarily by performing in an administrative capacity as a faculty member (even though such performance is always considered in the award of salary increases).
+From time to time, faculty members are assigned administrative and/or service-related duties beyond those required by responsible academic citizenship.
+In these cases, the quantity of instructional effort and creative scholarship expected from individual faculty members may be reduced, and the assigned administrative and/or service duties may play a larger role in promotion or tenure decisions.
+The change in assignment and expectations should be documented.
+Except in rare cases, an individual cannot earn tenure or promotion primarily by performing in an administrative or service capacity as a faculty member (even though such performance is always considered in the award of salary increases).
 It is the policy of The University of Alabama to require evidence of academic merit as demonstrated by the individual's academic credentials, record of scholarly achievements, service, and instructional skills, before awarding tenure or promotion in academic rank.